ryanjagger/scratch-pad/README.md

 # scratch-pad
-A blank node app for learning JavaScript
+A blank node app for learning JavaScript!

 ## app.js